Ian Callum

 Ian Stuart Callum (born 30 July 1954) is a British car designer who has worked for Ford, TWR, and Aston Martin.
-In 1999 he became the Director of design for Jaguar Cars, later Jaguar Land Rover, a position he held until mid 2018.
+In 1999, he became the Director of design for Jaguar Cars, and later Jaguar Land Rover; he held this position until mid 2018.

-In 2019, Callum founded his own automotive and product design company, named Callum.
+In 2019, Callum founded his own automotive and product design company, named CALLUM, where he is the Director of Design.
+CALLUM's first limited edition car release was the Aston Martin CALLUM Vanquish 25.
+GQ named Ian Callum its Car Designer of the Year at the 2021 GQ Car Awards.

 Background

 Callum was born in Dumfries, Scotland, in 1954.
 In 1968 (at the age of 14) he submitted a car design to Jaguar in the hope of landing a job.
 Callum studied at Lanchester Polytechnic's (now Coventry University) School of Transportation Design in Coventry, Aberdeen Art College and the Glasgow School of Art, where he graduated with a degree in Industrial Design.
 He subsequently graduated from the Royal College of Art in London with a post-graduate master's degree in Vehicle Design.

 Callum's younger brother Moray was Vice President of Design at Ford until his retirement in 2021.